 To be able to talk about a feeling without it holding me hostage.

 My painting practice takes the idea on the table and makes it into a physical thing, even if it’s an unnameable thing.
 A spectrum of my inner world is on display — from turbulent anxiety, to precise centeredness.
 I think of these paintings as telling a psychological story.
-Its cast of characters that resist easy identification, but invite wondering.
+Its a cast of characters that resist easy identification, but invite wondering.
 These paintings on canvas are made with translucent color layers, acrylic mediums and paper pulp.
 I brush, scrape, smear, sand at the surface until a tarnished vibrancy emerges.
 The pictorial space is a churning and stormy world that exists somewhere from quantum to galactic scale.

 I don’t know where that place is, but I’ve felt that way before.
 And I survived it.